NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Considerations

-• High levels of motion transfer
+• Higher levels of motion transfer than average

 Our Verdict